 When an artist has completed his series of three paintings, he must photograph them and upload them onto our web site in a jpeg format.
 The Apocalypse Prize retains the right to reject from the competition without notification and without explanation any work which is frivolous, indecent or blasphemous, or which does not comply with the rules of the competition.

-All entries must be received by January 1, 2014.
+All entries must be received before January 1, 2016.

 Visitors and artists who submit work to the Apocalypse Prize, by that fact, accept all responsibility for any loss or damage that may occur to them by their use of this website or by their participation in the competition.